James O'Donnell (rugby union): New Zealand

 Despite living in Invercargill, he represented Otago in 1883, as the Southland Rugby Union was not formed until 1887.

 In 1884.
 O'Donnell was selected for the first national side to tour Australia but before he even got to Wellington to join the team, he was arrested on a fugitive warrant at Clinton and returned to Invercargill.
 Local tradespeople to whom he owed money had taken out the warrant after hearing that O'Donnell was unlikely to return from Australia.
 However, none of the creditors attended the court hearing so he was able to join the team in Wellington as expected.
 Once on tour O'Donnell played in seven of the nine tour matches (none of them internationals), scoring four tries and was regarded as the speediest team member.
 Tour manager Samuel Sleigh described him as a "fast wing forward".

-New South Wales
+New South Wales, Australia

-As his creditors feared, O'Donnell remained in Australia at the end of the tour.
-He went on to represent New South Wales between 1884 and 1888, and played against the 1888 British team.
+As his creditors feared, O'Donnell remained in Sydney in Australia after the tour, joining the Wallaroo FC and playing with them until the end of the 1885 season.
+The following winter O'Donnell founded with a group of ex-pat New Zealanders the Gordon FC and the club won the 1886 Sydney competition.
+O'Donnell represented New South Wales between 1884 and 1888, and played against the 1888 British team.
 His son Jack O'Donnell also represented New South Wales.